peter-tackage/soundmap/README.md

-A demo to use Volley and Google Maps with data provided by the SoundCloud API.
+A demo to use Volley, GSON and Google Maps with data provided by the SoundCloud API.